cmod/ahab/README.md

 Amazon currently doesn't offer the ability to include multiple covers for their different devices.
-I feel inclined to design for hardware Kindles since I'm still not convinced anyone actually uses/reads on Kindle Fires.
+I feel inclined to design for hardware Kindles since I'm still not convinced anyone actually uses/reads on first generation Kindle Fires.

 For some reason, .png is not allowed for cover images.
 So make sure you stick with .jpg or .tiff. .pngs are allowed everywhere else.